 In February 2016, the FASB issued Accounting Standards Update No. 2016-02, Leases (Topic 842) ("ASU 2016-02"), which establishes the principles that lessees and lessors shall apply to report useful information to users of financial statements about the amount, timing, and uncertainty of cash flows arising from a lease.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years.
 Early adoption is permitted.
-The Partnership is currently evaluating the impact that it will have on the consolidated financial statements and related disclosures.
+The Partnership is currently evaluating the impact, if any, that adopting this new standard will have on the consolidated financial statements and related disclosures.